 Astigmatism, along with short-sightedness and long-sightedness, is a common cause of blurry vision.
 It's usually corrected with glasses or contact lenses.

 What is astigmatism?

 Astigmatism means your eye is shaped more like a rugby ball than a football, so light is focused at more than 1 place in the eye.

 - blurred vision

 - eye strain (you may notice this after concentrating for a long time – on a computer, for example)

-In young children, a high astigmatism may cause lazy eye.
+Astigmatism in 1 eye may cause lazy eye (where the vision does not develop properly).
 It's important this is spotted early so it can be treated.

-If astigmatism is affecting your eyesight, there are several ways to correct it.
+If astigmatism is affecting your eyesight, there are ways to correct it.